CoExpNetViz/CoExpNetViz/README.md

 Nodes have the following attributes:

-id
-    Unique node id.
+- id: Unique node id.
-label
-    Labels are unique (but often don't make valid identifiers, e.g. they may contain spaces). colour
+- label: Labels are unique (but often don't make valid identifiers, e.g. they may contain spaces).
-    Node display colour.
+- colour: Node display colour.
-type
-    `bait`, `family` or `gene`.
+- type: `bait`, `family` or `gene`.
-family
-    The family the genes represented by this node are part of, if any. genes
+- family: The family the genes represented by this node are part of, if any.
-    Genes represented by the node.
-For family nodes these are all genes of the family which sufficiently (anti-)correlate with a bait. partition_id
+- genes: Genes represented by the node.
+For family nodes these are all genes of the family which sufficiently (anti-)correlate with a bait.
-    Id of the partition the node is part of.
+- partition_id: Id of the partition the node is part of.
 Bait nodes form a partition.
 Other nodes are partitioned by the subset of baits they correlate with.
 I.e. nodes of the same partition correlate to the same baits.

 Edges between a bait and non-bait node denotes the bait is sufficiently (anti-)correlated to the gene expression of the gene(s) represented by the non-bait node.
 A green edge denotes correlation, a red edge denotes anti-correlation.
 The darker the color, the stronger the correlation.
-Edges have a max_correlation attribute, which is the strongest Pearson correlation of the bait and each gene represented by the non-bait node (i.e. excluding correlation values that were cut off by the tresholds).
+Edges have a `max_correlation` attribute, which is the strongest Pearson correlation of the bait and each gene represented by the non-bait node (i.e. excluding correlation values that were cut off by the tresholds).